Quantifying separability in RAAGs via representations: Proof of Corollary

-\begin{proof} Since $H\leq L$ is word quasiconvex, by Theorems \ref{th1}, \ref{th2}, \ref{th4} there is a faithful representation such that $\overline {\rho _H(H)} \cap\rho_H(L)=\rho _H(H)$.
+\begin{proof} Since $H\leq L$ is word quasiconvex, by Theorem \ref{th1} there is a faithful representation such that $\overline {\rho _H(H)} \cap\rho_H(L)=\rho _H(H)$.
 We can construct the representation in Theorem \ref{th1} so that $\textbf{G}=\overline{\rho_H(L)}$ and $\textbf{A}=\overline {\rho _H(H)}$ are both $\overline{\Q}$-defined.
-So, by Lemma \ref{lm11}, we can separate $H$ in $L.$ Next, we quantify the separability of $H$ in $L.$ Toward that end, we need to bound the order of the ring $R$ in the proof of Lemma \ref{lm11} in terms of the word length of the element $g.$ Lemma 2.1 from \cite{KM} bounds the size of $R$ in terms of the coefficient size and degree of the polynomial $Q_g.$ It follows from a discussion on pp 412-413 of \cite{KM} that the coefficients and degree can be bounded in terms of the word length of $g,$ and that the coefficients and degrees of the polynomials $P_j.$ Because the $P_j$ are independent of the word $g,$ there exists a constant $N_0$ such that $|R|\leq \norm{g}^{N_0}.$ By construction, the group $Q$ we seek is a subgroup of $GL(n,R).$ Thus, $|Q|\leq |R|^{n^2}\leq\norm{g}^{N_0n^2}.$ Taking $N=N_0n^2$ completes the proof.
+So, by Lemma \ref{lm11}, we can separate $H$ in $L.$ Next, we quantify the separability of $H$ in $L.$ Toward that end, we need to bound the order of the ring $R$ in the proof of Lemma \ref{lm11} in terms of the word length of the element $g.$ Lemma 2.1 from \cite{KM} bounds the size of $R$ in terms of the coefficient size and degree of the polynomial $Q_g.$ It follows from a discussion on pp 412-413 of \cite{KM} that the coefficients and degree can be bounded in terms of the word length of $g,$ and the coefficients and degrees of the polynomials $P_j.$ Because the $P_j$ are independent of the word $g,$ there exists a constant $N_0$ such that $|R|\leq \norm{g}^{N_0}.$ By construction, the group $Q$ we seek is a subgroup of $GL(n,R).$ Thus, $|Q|\leq |R|^{n^2}\leq\norm{g}^{N_0n^2}.$ Taking $N=N_0n^2$ completes the proof.

 \end{proof} Acknowledgement: We are thankful to N. Lazarovich and M. Hagen for the useful discussions about canonical completions during the Workshop on Cube Complexes and Combinatorial Geometry (Montreal 2023) that inspired this work.
 We thank Dolciani foundation, Simons foundation and PSC CUNY for the support.
+We thank the referee for helping to improve the exposition.